Darek-Ryszka/Darek-Ryszka/README.md

 - 🌱 I’m learning Python, Django and Docker.
 - 👯 Still discovering new stuff !
 - 🥅 2022 Goals:
-- ⚡ Learn more about Python, Django, Docker and Linux;
+- ⚡ Learn more about Python, Django, Docker and Linux,
-- ⚡ Take the first steps in CSS, HTML;
+- ⚡ Take the first steps in CSS, HTML,
-- ⚡ Maybe JavaScript;
+- ⚡ Maybe JavaScript,

 ---